boveus/hyrax-wiki/Customizing-Metadata.md

 ### Extend the presenter

-We create a subclass of the presenter adding `alternative` to the list of terms
+Sufia provides default presenter classes to control what properties of a model are display in your app, and in what order they appear.
+We create a subclass of Sufia's presenter adding `alternative` to the list of terms.

 ```ruby
 # app/presenters/my_generic_file_presenter.rb
 class MyGenericFilePresenter < Sufia::GenericFilePresenter